NeoGendaijin/NormGame_LLM/README.md

 ## Notebooks

+### Axelrod Experiment with LLM

+This project recreates and extends Axelrod's experiment using Large Language Models (LLMs).
+It includes the following notebooks:

-- `Normgame_hbhv.ipynb`: Implementation of the Norms Game for a group with High boldness and High Vengefulness.
+- `Normgame_hbhv.ipynb`: Implementation of the Norms Game for a group with High Boldness and High Vengefulness.
-- `Normgame_hblv.ipynb`: Implementation for a group with High boldness and Low Vengefulness.
+- `Normgame_hblv.ipynb`: Implementation for a group with High Boldness and Low Vengefulness.
-- `Normgame_lbhv.ipynb`: Implementation for a group with Low boldness and High Vengefulness.
+- `Normgame_lbhv.ipynb`: Implementation for a group with Low Boldness and High Vengefulness.
-- `Normgame_lblv.ipynb`: Implementation for a group with Low boldness and Low Vengefulness.
+- `Normgame_lblv.ipynb`: Implementation for a group with Low Boldness and Low Vengefulness.
+- `Eval.ipynb`: Notebook for evaluating simulation results and generating graphs as presented in the paper.

+### Natural Language Evolution

+This section explores evolutionary approaches using natural language:

-- `Normgame_evo.ipynb`: Implementation of the evolutionary aspect of the game, where agents' strategies evolve based on their success.
+- `Normgame_evo.ipynb`: Implementation of the game with natural language evolution, where agents' strategies evolve based on their success.

-Additionally, the `Eval.ipynb` notebook is provided for evaluating the results of the simulations and generating graphs as presented in the paper.
+- `charactristic_generater.ipynb`: Notebook for generating agent personalities using LLMs.
+- `umap_personality.ipynb`: Notebook for analyzing the results of natural language evolution by embedding them in UMAP (Uniform Manifold Approximation and Projection).

 ## Requirements